-Source: Virginia Employment Commission 2015
+Source: Virginia Employment Commission, 2003

 Wise County continued the pattern of job loss during the past decade, a trend that began in the 1980's.
-The recent opening of the Wallens Ridge State Prison and expansion in the service industry have improved the job outlook and lessened unemployment for the region.
+The recent opening of Wallens Ridge correctional facility and expansion in the service industry have improved the job outlook and lessened unemployment for the region.